-Leave of Absence Policy
+Leave of Absence

-A Leave of Absence (LOA) is a temporary period of time during which the student is not in attendance but is not considered withdrawn from the university.
+A leave of absence is a temporary period of time during which the student is not in attendance but is not considered withdrawn from the university.
 A student may request a leave when he or she can demonstrate an extenuating circumstance beyond the realm of his or her control.
 A request for leave due to poor academic performance, financial issues, or to delay the return of unearned Title IV funds is not considered an extenuating circumstance.